Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Abstract

 \section{Abstract}

 With the increasing complexity of black-box machine learning models and their adoption in high-stakes areas, it is critical to provide explanations for their predictions.
-Local Interpretable Model-agnostic Explanation (LIME) is a widely used technique that explains the prediction of any classifier by learning an interpretable model locally around the predicted instance.
-However, it assumes that the local decision boundary is linear and fails to capture the non-linear relationships, leading to incorrect explanations.
-In this paper, we propose a novel method that can generate high-fidelity explanations.
-Multivariate adaptive regression splines (MARS) is used to model non-linear local boundaries that effectively captures the underlying behavior of the reference model, thereby enhancing the local fidelity of the explanation.
-Additionally, we utilize the N-ball sampling technique, which samples directly from the desired distribution instead of reweighting samples as done in LIME, further improving the faithfulness score.
-We evaluate our method on three UCI datasets across different classifiers and varying kernel widths.
-Experimental results show that our method yields more faithful explanations compared to baselines, achieving an average reduction of 37\% in root mean square error, significantly improving local fidelity.
+Existing local explanation methods lack in generating high-fidelity explanations.
+This paper proposes a novel local model agnostic explanation method to generate high-fidelity explanations using multivariate adaptive regression splines (MARS) and N-ball sampling strategies.
+MARS is used to model non-linear local boundaries that effectively captures the underlying behavior of the reference model, thereby enhancing the local fidelity.
+The N-ball sampling technique samples perturbed samples directly from a desired distribution instead of reweighting, leading to further improvement in the faithfulness.
+The performance of the proposed method was computed in terms of root mean squared error (RMSE) and evaluated on five different benchmark datasets with different kernel width.
+Experimental results show that the proposed method achieves higher local surrogate fidelity compared to baseline local explanation methods, with an average reduction of 32\% in root mean square error, indicating more accurate local approximations of the black-box model.
+Additionally, statistical analysis shows that across all benchmark datasets, the proposed approach results were statistically significantly better.
+This paper advances the field of explainable AI by providing insights that can benefit the broader research and practitioner community.